malcolmsparks/litterarum/README.md

 sometimes PDF is a good option for distributing documentation to others quickly, survives web server outages and can look great.

-We'll also support other formats such as ebooks.
+Litterarum will also support other formats such as ebooks.

 ## Document publication